mrchameleon/myresume/examples/source/ryanjohnson.md

 * Ruby
   : 4+ years of professional experience building apps with Ruby/Rails

-* Design
+* UI / UX
-  : I like creating minimal, responsive, and user friendly interfaces
+  : Experience designing cleanly-coded, user friendly interfaces

 * IT / Sysadmin
-  : Many years of professional IT experience in a variety of roles.
+  : Several years of professional IT experience in a variety of roles

 -------